steltenpower/FileFAIRy/README.md

 The part of ownCloud that this idea is aimed at: https://github.com/owncloud/core

 Research Cloud actually makes a better fit SURF told me

+The guy behind https://www.sen-labs.org/ said this idea is actually quite similar to what he's working on.